 Snowman Supplies: Adding Money and Weight

 First, students must decide which materials they want to use to construct their snowman while still coming under their $25 budget.
-The materials list is leveled three ways: for students who can only add with even amounts, for students who can do more complex addition problems, and for students who are learning to convert weights.
+The materials list is leveled in three ways: for students who can only add with even amounts, for students who can do more complex addition problems, and for students who are learning to convert weights.

 - Snowman Materials List: Money Only (Even Amounts)